PatDuJour/django-advanced-training/docs/features/signals.md

 The most basic use of signals is when you connect your callable with a signal to be called when that signal is triggered.

-For example, lets say we want to log every request that comes into out applications.
+For example, let's say we want to log every request that comes into our applications.
 We could create a function that would do that and connect it with the `request_started` signal.
 Assume that we have an application called `todos`:

 ```python
 # todos/tasks.py